papow65/rustaclysm/readme.md

 1. Data-compatibility with Cataclysm: DDA
 2. User-friendly UI

-## Development stage
+## Supported features

-Unfinished pre-alpha - Currently you can walk around an existing save from Cataclysm: Dark Days Ahead.
-You can kill and be killed by zombies.
-You can open and close doors and pick up and drop items.
+Currently, these features are (partially) supported:

+- Loading existing saves from Cataclysm: Dark Days Ahead
+- Walking around
+- Inventory
+- Crafting
+- Health and stamina
+- Killing and being killed by zombies
+- Opening and closing doors and windows
+- Examining items and tiles
+- Sleeping
+- Day-night cycle

 ## Getting started